 - Sub rolls for serving

-- Add the olive oil to a large 13 or 14 inch skillet over medium heat.
+- Add 1 tablespoon of the olive oil to a large 13 inch skillet over medium heat.
 If you don’t have a skillet that large, use the largest size that you have and adjust the cooking times, in a smaller skillet, the vegetables will take longer to cook down.

 - Turn the skillet up to a medium-high heat and then add the remaining tablespoon of olive oil to the skillet along with the butter.
 Once the butter has melted, add the steak in a single layer, as much as possible.
 If you are cooking with a large 13″ or 14″ skillet, you can do this in one batch.
 However, if you’re using a smaller skillet, make sure to cook the steak in two batches so it sears nicely.

-- Once the steak is seared, add the peppers and onions back to the skillet and toss together with the steak.
+- Once the steak is cooked, add the peppers and onions back to the skillet and toss to combine with the steak.
 Place the sliced provolone over the top of the steak and vegetables, cover and let melt for 2 minutes.
 Once the cheese has melted, mix the filling together until the cheese is blended in with the steak and vegetables.

 - Pile onto sub rolls and serve.